For more information about the Greenstone O.P.P. Detachment Board, please email:

 Submitting an annual report to municipalities and band councils on or before June 30 each year regarding policing within their jurisdictions.

-The Greenstone OPP Detachment Board meets quarterly on the last Friday of February, May, August, and November at 9:00 a.m. at the Greenstone Administration Building (1800 Main Street, Geraldton).
+The Greenstone OPP Detachment Board will meet at 9:00 a.m. at the Greenstone Administration Building (1800 Main Street, Geraldton) on the following dates in 2026:

 Please click the link below to view the Greenstone OPP Detachment Board's meeting Agendas and Minutes: